2 Kings 4

 And he said to Gehazi, “Gather up your loins and take my staff in your hand and go; if you find a man, do not bless him, and if a man bless you, do not answer him and place my staff on the face of the boy.

 Paraphrase: Then Elisha tore his robe in bitter anguish.
-Surely, something had happened, and this woman’s promised child was dead.
-Furthermore, God had chosen to keep this from him.
+Surely, something had happened to this woman’s precious child; and for some reason, God had kept it from him.
 Why?
 Gehazi looked at his master in complete astonishment.
 He remembered how it had been his idea to ask YHWH to give the woman a son.
 (2 Kings 4:14) “What can we do for her?” he implored his master.

 Comments: